scaars10/scaars10.github.io/posts/pecan-raft.md

 ## 7. Key Takeaways

-1. **Distributed Systems are Hard**: Not because the algorithms are complex, but because the real world is messy.
-Threads race, networks fail, and simple logic gets complicated fast.
+1. **Distributed Systems are Hard**: Not because just the algorithms are complex, but because the real world is messy.
+Threads race, networks fail, and simple logic gets complicated fast as small modular components interact with each other in different ways and keeping big picture in mind while working on small details can be hard.

-2. **Concurrency is the Real Boss Fight**: The Raft paper can be understood in an afternoon.
-Getting the locking right can take weeks.

-3. **Performance Matters**: Naive choices (like using MongoDB as a WAL) can make an otherwise correct implementation unusably slow.
+2. **Performance Matters**: Naive choices (like using MongoDB as a WAL) can make an otherwise correct implementation unusably slow.

-4. **Testing is Non-Negotiable**: If you're not actively trying to break your system (network partitions, crashes, delays), you're not really testing it.
+3. **Testing is Non-Negotiable**: If you're not actively trying to break your system (network partitions, crashes, delays), you're not really testing it.
+Along with source code you need to have a proper testing framework for your system through which you can run reproducible tests.

-5. **Start Simple, Then Optimize**: My inefficient implementation taught me more than a perfect one would have.
+4. **Just Start, Then Optimize**: My inefficient implementation taught me more than reading a perfect one would have.
 Build it, measure it, understand the bottlenecks, then fix them.

 ---

-## 8. Resources That Helped Me

-- **[The Raft Paper](https://raft.github.io/raft.pdf)**: Start here.
-It's genuinely readable.
-- **[Raft Visualization](http://thesecretlivesofdata.com/raft/)**: Beautiful interactive visualization of how Raft works.
-- **[Students' Guide to Raft](https://thesquareplanet.com/blog/students-guide-to-raft/)**: Addresses common implementation pitfalls.
-- **[TiKV's Raft Implementation](https://github.com/tikv/raft-rs)**: Production-grade Rust implementation to study.
-- **[Designing Data-Intensive Applications](https://dataintensive.net/)**: Chapter 9 on consistency and consensus is excellent.

 ---

-## 9. Final Thoughts
+## 8. Final Thoughts

 **PecanRaft is not production-ready.** It has bugs I never fixed, performance issues I never resolved, and architectural decisions that make me cringe looking back.
 The deadlocks still happen.
 The MongoDB writes are still slow.
 The catch-up mechanism is still inefficient.